Pot of water boiling on a cooktop

 HOW DOES INDUCTION COOKING WORK?

 Induction cooking uses a special type of cooktop often called an induction stovetop or an induction cooktop.
 An induction cooktop is a type of electric cooktop that uses electromagnetism to heat cookware, essentially turning the cookware into its own source of heat.
-Because these cooktops heat cookware with electromagnetism, the system is highly efficient, allowing for a rapid rise or drop in temperature.
-This often leads to faster cooking, especially in pots – water will usually come to a boil much faster on most induction cooktops.

 You can identify whether your stove is induction if it heats your cookware as opposed to the surface of your stove.
-Turn your stovetop on without any cookware on top: if the surface heats up significantly or begins to glow, it is not induction.
-If you are unable to tell whether your stove is induction, consult your owner’s manual.
+If the surface heats up significantly or begins to glow, it is not induction.

 WHAT IS AN INDUCTION HOB?

-Induction hobs are the spots on an induction stove upon which you place your cookware, similar to burners on traditional stoves.
-Induction hobs differ from electric stove burners, due to the fact that induction hobs do not heat while cooking.
 Instead, induction hobs pass electromagnetic currents through to cookware.
 This creates a reaction in magnetic cookware that generates heat in the pot or pan itself.
 For this reason, there is generally less energy loss with induction stoves than with gas or electric.

-WHAT ARE THE BENEFITS OF INDUCTION COOKING?
+5 BENEFITS OF INDUCTION COOKING

 1. IMPROVED TEMPERATURE CONTROL AND COOKING RESULTS